bps-github7/IVDB/contributing.md

   - groups: users can join a group to recieve tailored info about topic they are interested in.
  - contribution:
    - rate: user can rate game 1-5 stars
-   - review: user can provide a qualitative review of game
+   - review: user can provide a qualitative review of game. note a distinction here- admins and site owner review of games go in content, and are considered "official reviews", these are reviews displayed on homepage, users' ```contrib/reviews``` require a little bit more work to find (under ```games/:id/reviews```, or ```user/profile/contrib/reviews```)
    - comment: user can comment on a game, official site content, other users profiles
    - forum activity: user can post to threads, create new thread, apply to be mod or admin
    - suggestion: user can provide suggestions (to be reviewed by admins) about a new game to add, game info, etc